 I usually start by analyzing our current market and the ones we are planning on entering to learn from what other companies have been doing before us concerning expansion.
-I also be look at any trends in technology or changes in customer preferences that could help me make better decisions.
+I also look at any trends in technology or changes in customer preferences that could help me make better decisions.
 For our organization, the principal means by which we grow is by keeping up with customers’ needs and delivering products or services that enhance their value.
-We differentiate ourselves from competitors on how quickly we respond to customer requests.
+We differentiate ourselves from competitors in how quickly we respond to customer requests.

 17. How Do You Participate and Nurture Broad Network of Alliance with Others?